-The focus of this post master's certificate is to prepare educators for teaching positions in higher education and practice settings.
+The focus of this graduate certificate is to prepare educators for teaching positions in higher education and practice settings.
 The curriculum focuses on theories that guide the instructional process, teaching strategies and technology that supports quality instruction and evaluation of learning outcomes in health-related settings.